 Alan was also diagnosed with Tourette Syndrome in 6th grade.
 He is a co-investigator on this study and also one of the program instructors.

-Berta Jane Summers, Ph.D., is a Clinical and Research Fellow in Psychology completing her post-doctoral fellowship in the OCD and Related Disorders Program at Massachusetts General Hospital.
+Berta Jane Summers, Ph.D., is a researcher in the Center for OCD and Related Disorders at Massachusetts General Hospital.
 Berta graduated from North Carolina State University with a bachelor’s degree in Psychology and a minor in German, after which she spent two years gaining research experience at Duke University.
 She received her doctoral degree in Clinical Psychology at Florida State University, working with Dr. Jesse Cougle.
 Her clinical and research interests center around obsessive-compulsive disorder and related disorders such as body dysmorphic disorder, and tic disorders.
 Dr. Summers is the independent evaluator for this study.